AlteredArt/WhatToDo/README.md

 # WhatToDo
 WhatToDo is a Angular ToDo App that utilizes the json placeholder Api to fetch data for the initial list and persist it to the UI.
 You can complete a Todo by clicking the checkbox, or remove a Todo by clicking the X. Feel free to add your own todos.
+This App is deployed with Netlify.

 ## Development server